Shopify Integration

 Click the top search box, manually input

-App and sales channel setting, then click App and sales channel setting at the bottom.
+App and sales channel setting, and click App and sales channel setting at the bottom.

 Click